 Rabies surveillance in Austria

-According to the World Health Organization (WHO), approximately 55,000 - 60,000 people are infected with the rabies virus every year, with dogs acting as carriers in most cases.
+According to the World Health Organization (WHO), approximately 55,000 - 60,000 people are infected with the rabies virus each year, with dogs acting as carriers in most cases.
 Nearly half of the people bitten by rabies-infected dogs are children under the age of 15.
 In Austria, the last human fatality due to wildlife-transmitted silvatic rabies was recorded in 1979 in Carinthia following a fox bite.
 An imported rabies death in Austria was last documented in 2004: a man died after being bitten by a rabid dog in Morocco.

 Rabies can occur in three different forms, depending on the host animal: